ndabas/LOCATE/README.md

     same number.
 2. Filter messages that have location information from messages that do not.
-Valid location messages will only have the geo URI, either in the text or the UDH, and no other text content.
+Valid location messages will only have the geo URI, either in the body or the UDH, and no other text content.
 3. Allow geo URIs with more parameters than specified in the protocol, as long as the location and uncertainty are present.
 Phones may choose to append additional diagnostic information in the URIs; or